GENERAL INFORMATION: 503-823-4000

 3. Failure to comply with any condition of an operations and maintenance plan or agreement issued under the authority of this Chapter or rules that is not met within a specified time;

-4. Failure to maintain a stormwater management facility leading to a potential or actual operating deficiency of the facility;
+4. Failure to maintain a stormwater management or source control facility leading to a potential or actual operating deficiency of the facility;

 5. Failure to have a properly recorded, or accurate O & M plan on file with BES; and